openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 +++
 date = 2019-08-25
-lastmod = 2019-08-25
+lastmod = 2020-04-16
 draft = false
-categories = ["Survey", "Community"] tags = ['Programming', 'Survey', 'Reproducibility'] title = 'What are Brazilian plant pathologists doing? a text-analysis of scientific poster titles' math = true summary = """
+categories = ["Survey", "Community"] tags = ['Programming', 'Survey', 'Reproducibility'] title = 'What are Brazilian plant pathologists doing?
+A text-analysis of scientific poster titles' math = true summary = """
 A text analysis of the titles of more than 700 scientific posters to be presented at the 51 CBFito in Brazil using web scraping, text mining and wordcloud for visulization.